 Step-by-Step instructions to build your wooden pallet wall:

 - Collect enough wood pallets to cover your wooden pallet wall entirely.
-The number of pallets needed will depend on the size of the wall you want to cover, this may seem like a hard task but they can be easy to get, check out our tips here.
+The number of pallets needed will depend on the size of the wall you want to cover, this may seem like a hard task but they can be easy to get.

 - Using a Sawzall, saw through the nail between the planks and the frame.
 Take care to avoid splitting the planks.
 We wrote an article on the eight best ways to dismantle a pallet without spitting or breaking the boards.